 We’re going to help you understand one piece of the modern SEO puzzle in this article.
 We’ll discuss the difference between onpage SEO and offpage SEO, helping you understand what these concepts are and why they matter.

-After reading, you should have a better idea of the full scope required to succeed in modern SEO.
+After reading, you should have a better idea of how SEO professionals operate and what it takes to succeed in modern SEO.

 What’s the Difference Between Onpage and Offpage SEO?

 For the purposes of this article, we’re going to assume that you have a fundamental knowledge of what SEO is and how it works.

 In other words, you should know what a search algorithm is and how it works, the goal of ranking in various searches, and the fact that there is additional effort required to rank in those searches.

 On-page and off-page SEO aren’t complicated ideas.
 In fact, they’re ideas that make one of the most basic distinctions in the practice of optimization.
 If you have a little SEO knowledge already, you’ll probably be aware of a number of the terms we use in this article.